 For an excellent in-depth guide to writing captions, see the BBC's Subtitle Guidelines.

 If you don't have the time or resources to add captions to video yourself, there are many paid captioning services available.
 One of the best and least expensive is Rev. For $1 per minute, they will caption any video, usually in 24 hours.
 In some cases, it may make sense to take advantage of a paid service like Rev.

 At this time few video players support transcripts and audio descriptions, and they are not required for video on ASU web sites (only captions are required).
 However, as the technology catches up in the next few years, expect to see the ASU guidelines requiring either transcriptions and/or audio descriptions as well.

 A transcript is a text version of the dialog in a video or audio recording.
 Transcriptions are helpful for users who are deaf, who speak English as a second language, or who are in a quiet (or loud) environment that precludes listening to the audio track.
 Like captions, transcripts typically are time-synced with the recording; unlike captions, they are displayed as a text document directly under the video.
 (Note: A transcript file can be uploaded to YouTube or Vimeo/Amara to be used to create captioning.)

 An audio description is an additional narration track that provides a textual description of the action, characters and other visual content in a video, primarily for users who are blind or visually impaired.
-Typically, the audio description track is displayed during pauses in the dialog--that is, in between captions.
+Typically, the audio description track is spoken during pauses in the dialog--that is, in between captions.
 This trailer from the film Frozen is a good example of audio descriptions.

 How to test